-A half pay officer bought a block of land of 5000 acres in the 10th and 11th concessions of a Township in my neighbourhood for 1s.
-3d. an acre, while the lands in the 9th, 8th, &c., brought an increase of price at the Government sales in the ratio of their approach to the front, while those in the 2d concession were sold for 10s, and in the 1st, which a good road intersected for from 5 to 6 dollars an acre, according to their quality.

-Whereas if half the labour had been expended in making roads from front to rear, according to my suggestion, which has been laid out in those running parallel with the front line of the Township, this very block of land would have been worth, and would have sold for, ten times the amount.
+A half-pay officer bought a block of land of 5000 acres in the tenth and eleventh concessions of a township in my neighbourhood for ls.
+3d. an acre, while the lands in the ninth, eighth, &c., brought an increase of price at the government sales in the ratio of their approach to the front, while those in the second concession were sold for 10s. and in the first, which a good road intersected, for from 5 to 6 dollars an acre, according to their quality.
+Whereas if half the labour had been expended in making roads from front to rear, according to my suggestion, which has been laid out in those running parallel with the front line of the township, this very block of land would have been worth, and would have sold for, ten times the amount.

-The following rude sketches of a portion of a Township laid out, the first, according to the mode here suggested, and the second, according to the plan hitherto observed, will most fully illustrate my meaning :-
+The following rude sketches of a portion of a township laid out, the first, according to the mode here suggested, and the second, according to the plan hitherto observed, will most fully illustrate my meaning : --

-NOTE C.
+Note C.